-THIS AGREEMENT (the "Agreement") is made and entered into this ____ day of ____________ by and between and Midway Development Company, L.L.C., a limited partnership organized and existing under the laws of the State of ____________ sometimes hereinafter referred to as "Customer", and Florida Power & Light Company (“FPL”), a corporation organized and existing under the laws of the State of Florida.
+THIS AGREEMENT (the "Agreement") is made and entered into this ____ day of ____________ by and between and Midway Development Company, L.L.C., a limited liability company organized and existing under the laws of the State of Delaware sometimes hereinafter referred to as "Customer", and Florida Power & Light Company (“FPL”), a corporation organized and existing under the laws of the State of Florida.
 Customer and FPL each may be referred to as a "Party," or collectively as the "Parties."

 WITNESSETH:

-WHEREAS, Customer intends to own and operate an electric generating facility (“the Facility”) with a capacity up to 366MW located in ____________, Florida; and
+WHEREAS, Customer intends to own and operate an electric generating facility (“the Facility”) with a capacity up to 849 MW located in St. Lucie County, Florida; and

 WHEREAS, the Facility is located adjacent to the transmission facilities of FPL; and